fluid-project/jira-to-11ty/src/issues/FLUID-6220.md

     {
       "author": "Colin Clark",
       "date": "2017-12-05T17:54:39.480-0500",
       "body": "I merged the pull request at 3d20742aa38ce60cd9a0167960d1f4cad43841d8 and  have added the Github webhook for build kite.
-Anything else you need, @@Avtar Gill?\n"
+Anything else you need, Avtar Gill?\n"
     },
     {
       "author": "Justin Obara",